What Bedford Homeowners Should Know Before Buying Quartz Worktops

 The Honest Pros and Cons of Quartz Worktops

 The heat sensitivity is the point we discuss most with customers.
 Quartz resin can tolerate brief contact with warm pans.
 Placing a pan straight from the hob onto the surface without a trivet can leave a mark.
-This is easily managed with good habits and it applies to most worktop materials including granite.
+This is easily managed with good habits.
+Read more in our guide to whether quartz is heat proof.

 How Much Do Quartz Worktops Cost in the UK